DSR-RHIT/me447-visualizing-data/cm/cm203-graph-boxplot.md

 ## prerequisites

+Project setup

-  - Start every work session by launching `portfolio.Rproj`
+  - Start every work session by launching the RStudio Project file for the course, e.g., `portfolio.Rproj`
-  - Your [project directory
+  - Ensure your [project directory structure](cm501-proj-m-manage-files.md#planning-the-directory-structure)
-    structure](cm501-proj-m-manage-files.md#plan-the-directory-structure)
     satisfies the course requirements

+Packages: Ensure you have installed the following packages.
+See [install packages](cm902-software-studio.md#install-packages) for instructions if needed.

-  - The tidyverse package has been installed
+  - tidyverse
-  - The graphclassmate package has been installed
+  - graphclassmate

 <br> <a href="#top">▲ top of page</a>